-- The student is expected to review the textbooks, notes, and the lab handout and come to lab prepared to perform the scheduled experiment.
-A pre-lab quiz will be done before the beginning of every lab. - A laboratory notebook must be used to properly document all experimental procedures, observations, data, and measurements during the laboratory session.
+- The student is expected to review the textbooks, notes, and the lab handout and come to lab prepared to perform the scheduled experiment. - A laboratory notebook must be used to properly document all experimental procedures, observations, data, and measurements during the laboratory session.
 All entries must be in ink.
 Lab notebooks will be graded using the guidelines described in the table on Page 7 of this Notebook.